QuantumAgent/QDD_Net/README.md

 # QDD_Net: Duplicate Question Detector

 ## Introduction
-We proposed the QDD_Net which is used for duplicate question detection.
+We propose the **QDD_Net**, which is used for duplicate question detection.
-Our model had a good performance in [PPDAI Magic Mirror Data Application Contest](https://ai.ppdai.com/mirror/goToMirrorDetail?mirrorId=1&tabindex=2)
+Our model achieves a good performance in [PPDAI Magic Mirror Data Application Contest](https://ai.ppdai.com/mirror/goToMirrorDetail?mirrorId=1&tabindex=2).

 ## Data
 Data should be pairs of questions labeled with 0 and 1 represents similar or not.